Fale programmes

 The Public Service Fale (the Fale) was established in January 2020 as a Pacific-led Public Service centre of excellence.
 It supports the Pacific Public Service Commissioners to achieve their goals and deliver quality public services in the Pacific.

 The Fale offers practical advice and facilitates relationship building and knowledge exchange between Pacific countries and territories to strengthen leadership and governance for the benefit of Pacific citizens.
-It is governed by a board comprising 2 member Pacific Public Service Commissioners from each sub-region (Melanesia, Micronesia, Polynesia) and one representing small island states.
-The 7-member board is chaired by Hon Luamanuvao Dame Winnie Laban, DNZM QSO.
+It is governed by a board comprising of 2 member Pacific Public Service Commissioners from each sub-region - Melanesia, Micronesia and Polynesia.

 The 16 members of the Pacific Public Service Commissioners group are from Cook Islands, Fiji, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, and Vanuatu, with Australia and New Zealand supporting.

-The Fale is housed at Te Kawa Mataaho Public Service Commission and funded by the New Zealand Ministry for Foreign Affairs and Trade until 2024 as a part of the Government’s Pacific Reset programme.
+The Fale is housed at Te Kawa Mataaho Public Service Commission and funded by the New Zealand Ministry for Foreign Affairs and Trade until 2025.

 The Public Service Fale is led by a Governance Board whose role is to: